halfik/elegant/docs/model/mapper/DbMapper.md

 * ni.elegant.mapper.touching.$recordClass  - event is fired for related record before touch
 * ni.elegant.mapper.touched.$recordClass   - event is fired for related record after touch

 Important: $recordClass isn't an alias you bind class to in IoC.
-It has to be class name like: App\Models\PatientData\Record
+It has to be class name like: App\Sandbox\Models\PatientData\Record

 ## Methods